 9 in its acceptance of the narration of the innovator whenever he does not call to his opinion and as long as he is not among those who deem it permissible to lie.
 This is also another type of resilience, lack of confinement, and acceptance of an opposing view.

 10 in its allowance of departure from the school and acting in accord with an opposing view during times of need (ḥāja) and in cases where it is difficult to apply the Mālikī fiqh, or for other justifications.

 It has been related that Mālik t entered the mosque after ‘Asr prayer and then sat down without praying the two units for greeting the mosque (taḥiyya).
 A child said to him, “Stand up, O Shaykh, and pray two units!”
 So, he stood up and prayed them.
 It was later said to him about that, “But, you consider it to be disliked to pray the units for greeting the mosque after ‘Asr prayer.”
 He said, “I feared for it to be held against me His (Allah’s) saying: “And when it is said to them: Bow!
 They do not bow”” (77: 49)

 Consequently, the scope of the openness of the Mālikī fiqh compared to others becomes clear; as does its conciliation and coexistence with them in peace, understanding, and accord; as well as the possibility of taking and borrowing from them.

 This is what agitated the womb of the Moroccan community historically to make it this tolerant and open community that makes room for opposition from those who hold opposing views.
-However, it did so without losing its special characteristics or identity; [this is considered to be]among those things that are possibly one of the good deeds of this madhhab, and its great favors upon this secure land.
+However, it did so without losing its special characteristics or identity; among those things that are possibly one of the good deeds of this madhhab, and its great favors upon this secure land.